Into the Blue

 Every year, two or three more centimeters of the island are exposed as the North American and European tectonic plates pull away from each other.
 The results are fascinating – large ‘scars’ of jagged rock running thru the landscape, deep cracks and canyons revealing more each year.

 Snorkelers and divers should be especially appreciative of this natural wonder, as one particular fissure, Silfra, is heralded as one of the best freshwater dive sites in the world.
+It’s one of the most unique and best tours in Iceland.
 It is fed by water from a glacier that takes upwards of 50 years to arrive, and as the water streams its way through lava fields, is filtered to pure brilliance.

 The visibility is remarkable in this small rift.
 And if the weather wasn’t going to agree with us above the surface, than we were happy to go underneath.
 Even if it was a wee bit cold.